huangli712/iQIST/README.md

 # iQIST (Interacting Quantum Impurity Solver Toolkit)

+> WARNING:
+>
+> The iQIST software package is still in heavy development.
+The codes are extremely unstable.
+Some features are still experimental.
+Everything could be changed or removed in the future release.
+We can not guarantee that it is bug free.
+So be careful when you are using it and verify your data again and again before you submit your calculated results to any peer-reviewed journal.

 The iQIST software package contains several state-of-the-art quantum impurity solvers which implement the hybridization expansion continuous-time quantum Monte Carlo algorithm, auxiliary tools, libraries and some applications.

 ## Version